mmkke/GMRI/PROTOTYPE.md

 ___
 ## Goal

 To determine if imports in groundfish from countries with fisheries in the Barent's Sea impact the the price of Dometically landed Pollock in Maine.
 This inquiry is guided by the premise that increasing limits on the Cod and Hadddock catches in the Barents Sea over the past 4 years had has a postiive impact on the market price of previously less desirable species like Pollock for Maine fisherman.
-Within the context of a complex global market, with impacts numerous trade and energy related variables at play, we would like to determine what, if any, role the Brent's Sea fishery plays in influencing market price for domestic pollock in Maine.
+Within the context of a complex global market, with impacts numerous trade and energy related variables at play, we would like to determine what, if any, role the Barent's Sea fishery plays in influencing market price for domestic pollock in Maine.

 ___
 ## Approach